What is in this leaflet

 Ask your doctor or pharmacist to answer any questions you may have.

 If you have any queries about any aspect of your medicine, or any questions regarding the information in this leaflet, discuss them with your doctor or pharmacist.

-If your doctor or pharmacist tells you to stop taking or giving Avil or the expiry date has passed, ask your pharmacist what to do with any medicine which is left over.
+If your doctor tells you to stop taking it or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.